daoson12/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that lists all files (even ones with names beginning with a period character,which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in the order), in long format.
 12. File type
 Write a script that prints the file named iamfile.
 The file iamafile will be in the /tmp directory when we will run your script.
+13. We are symbols, and inhabit symbols
+Create a symbolic link to /bin/ls, named _ls_. the symbolic link shoul be created in the current working directory